 Disturbance generation (emission) and susceptibility

-The mechanism operation shall be verified by analysis to comply with the specified requirements for induced loads.
+The mechanism operation shall be verified by analysis using parameters representative of the flight configuration, including electronics, to comply with the specified requirements for induced loads.

 For example, microvibrations.

 The moving parts of the mechanism should be balanced to conform to the specified requirements on disturbances.